QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Definitions.md

 ## 1.1 Definitions

 >- __Application:__ The weather data application.
 Including new versions of the software, as defined in the agreement and service description;
->- __Servicedesk:__ The point of contact for the customer for changes and problems regarding the service;
+>- __Service desk:__ The point of contact for the customer for changes and problems regarding the service;
 >- __Service:__ The service (and maintenance) that's supplied to the customer;
 >- __Authentication:__ Electronic identification to ensure that the user trying to access the service is authorized to do so;
 >- __Incident:__ A disturbance that keeps a user(s) from (partially) using a service;